Breathless: Criterion Collection

 There is also a trailer.

-“Coutard and Rissient.”
+The second disc contains the bulk of the extras, starting off with “Coutard and Rissient.
 Godard’s long-time cinematographer (they made 14 films together), Raoul Coutard and the film’s assistant director, Pierre Rissient recount filming anecdotes and talk about working with Godard.
-The director wrote the screenplay as he went along, but made sure that his actors were at ease so that they could be spontaneous.
+The director wrote the screenplay as he went along but made sure that his actors were at ease so that they could be spontaneous.
 They talk about casting and various camera tricks and techniques.